Your Complete Guide on How to Pay for Things & Money in Japan

 Heading to Japan on vacation?
 It is important to know how to pay for things in Japan to ensure that your trip goes smoothly (and you don’t offend anyone in the process).

-Japan is known for being a highly structured and organized society, so it is important to understand their economy and way of doing business in order to be mindful and respectful of their common cultural practices.
+Japan is known for being a highly structured and organized society, so it is important to understand its economy and way of doing business in order to be mindful and respectful of its common cultural practices.

 - Basic overview of the Japanese currency & conversions

 - Tips for proper purchasing etiquette in Japan

 - Basic Japanese phrases to pay for things

 Now you don’t have to wait until your fifth time buying green tea mochi to figure out how to pay.
 Let’s get started.

 The form of currency used in Japan is the Japanese Yen (JPY), denoted by the symbol ¥.
 Yen notes include values of 1,000, 2,000, 5,000, and 10,000.
 Additionally, there are yen coins with values of 1, 5, 10, 50, 100, and 500.